 Do the following:

-- Add another measure by selecting Add under Height of line.
-Enter an expression, or master measure item, or a field with an aggregation function applied.
-By default a line will appear as the measure.
-You can select More Properties to choose Presentation of the measure as either bars, line, or marker.
-You can select drop-down options to switch between the Primary axis to the left or the Secondary axis to the right (right and left axes are reversed if Right-to-left is turned on in App Settings).
+- Optionally, you can change the presentation of measures to bars, lines, or markers, In the advanced edit mode, under Measures, select More Properties in a measure.
+Choose the Presentation of the measure.
+You can select drop-down options to switch between the Primary axis to the left or the Secondary axis to the right (right and left axes are reversed if Right-to-left is turned on in App settings).
 For markers you can choose between several different shapes.

 You can only have one dimension, but you can continue adding up to 15 measures.
 You can only have two measure axes though.
 This means, if you add three or more measures with a large difference in value range it can be hard to display all measures with a good distribution of values.

 When you have created the combo chart, you may want to adjust its appearance and other settings in the properties panel.

 For more information, see Changing the appearance of a visualization.

 In the advanced edit mode properties panel, under Appearance, you can set a limit for the measure axis range.
 Without a limit, the range is automatically set to include the highest positive and lowest negative value, but if you set a limit you may have values that exceed that limit.
 A bar that exceeds the limit will be cut diagonally to show that it is out of range.
 For a line data point value that is out of range, an arrow indicates the direction of the value.

 Displaying large amounts of data in a combo chart

 If the chart uses a continuous scale, a maximum of 2000 data points are displayed.
 Above that number, data points are neither displayed, nor included in selections made in the chart.